triggerdotdev/apihero-docs/docs/node-quick-start.md

 ![Project with PAT Auth](/img/authentication/projectWithAuth.png)

-Without changing your code at all, go ahead and make another request (like in step 3) and then head back to the Request History page to confirm your raised rate limits:
+Without changing your code at all, go ahead and make another request (like in step 3) and then head back to the Request explorer page to confirm your raised rate limits:

 ![History with rate limits](/img/authentication/historyWithRateLimits.png)